Branch mint: United States

+An additional branch mint was planned at The Dalles, Oregon but it was abandoned during construction in 1869 and never operated.

 Great Britain

 The Royal Mint of the United Kingdom is located at Llantrisant, Wales.
 It is currently the only facility of the Royal Mint, as the London Mint was closed in 1976, but has had branch mints in the past, located at: